Vineet Chopra

 Vineet Inder Chopra is an Indian–American hospitalist.
-Since 2021, Chopra has served as Chair of the Department of Medicine at the University of Colorado School of Medicine and Deputy Editor for the Annals of Internal Medicine journal.
-In 2025, he was named Executive Vice Dean for the University of Colorado School of Medicine.
+Since 2021, Chopra has served as Professor and Chair of the Department of Medicine at the University of Colorado School of Medicine and Deputy Editor for the Annals of Internal Medicine journal.
+In 2025, he was named Executive Vice Dean (Clincal | Quality | Research) for the University of Colorado School of Medicine.
 Prior to moving to Colorado, Chopra was an associate professor of medicine and chief of the Division of Hospital Medicine at Michigan Medicine and the VA Ann Arbor (Michigan) Health System.

 Early life and education

 Chopra was born in New Delhi, India, but attended schooling at various places in the world.
 He attended elementary school in Paris, France, middle school in Cairo Egypt and high school in Japan, before returning to India for medical school.
 In India, Chopra completed his Bachelor of Medicine and Bachelor of Surgery from the University of Mumbai and his medical degree from Grant Medical College.
 He then enrolled at the University of Michigan for his Master of Science degree and completed his internship and IM Residency at the Icahn School of Medicine at Mount Sinai in 2002.